Kaliszando/bs-business/README.md

 To develop a business application, you must first [build an API project](https://github.com/Kaliszando/bs-api-specification), which serves as an essential dependency for the backend.

-The API project contain models and services crucial for the application.
-Additionally, it automatically generates code for both backend and frontend projects.
+The API project contain models and endpoints crucial for the application.
+Additionally, it automatically generates code for both backend and frontend.

 ### Prerequisites